backdrop-contrib/fixteaserlinks/README.md

-The “Fix teaserlinks” module is a simple module that may be used to mange the visibility of the links that appear below teasers (i.e. “Add new comment” and “Log in or register to post comments” and “Read more”).
+The “Fix teaserlinks” module is a simple module that may be used to mange the visibility of the links that appear below teasers (i.e. “Add new comment”, “Log in or register to post comments” and “Read more”).

 It is intended for site builders who want a cleaner look of teaser lists.